jklahn/cyoa/README.md

 - "linked_pages": A list of unique names (pages) that are choices for the player to make.
 If pages are nodes, these are the connected nodes.
 ````

+- The following attributes are optional for pages: